-But instead in 2016, the remodeled tunnel opened to public as a cultural center.
-You can literally walk through the history of Croatia and Zagreb and familiarize yourself with different historical events by information displays and objects.
-The tunnel is structured to different compartments that are arranged to various displays about culture, everyday life and science.
+But instead in 2016, the remodeled tunnel opened to the public as a cultural center.
+You can literally walk through the history of Croatia and Zagreb and familiarize yourself with different historical events through information displays and objects.
+The tunnel is structured into separate compartments that are arranged for various displays about culture, everyday life, and science.
 Curators have used different image and light effects and interesting sound options.

-The central underground hall has been turned into a Rain Room where visitors walk under water drops (umbrellas are provided by the Tunnel) and images of famous persons of Croatia are displayed.
-Another interesting exhibit is a Tesla machine that uses sound and electicity and fires out a lightning effect analogous to a Tesla coil.
+The central underground hall has been turned into a Rain Room where visitors walk under water drops (the Tunnel provides umbrellas) and images of famous persons from Croatia are displayed.
+Another fascinating exhibit is a Tesla machine that uses sound and electricity and fires out a lightning effect analogous to a Tesla coil.

 Update as of June 2023: The tunnel is now devoid of many artifacts.